 The downturn began in 1801, when the British occupied the island.
-The end of the slave trade in 1803, an additional British occupation (from 1807 to 1815), droughts, the development of the sugar-beet industry in Europe, political upheaval, and an economic depression all sent the island into a downward spiral.
+The demise of the slave trade in 1803, another British occupation from 1807 to 1815, droughts, the development of the sugar-beet industry in Europe, political upheaval, and a depression sent the island on a downward economic spiral.

 St. Croix never recovered from these blows.
 The freeing of all of the slaves in the Virgin Islands in 1848, followed by labor riots, fires, hurricanes, and an earthquake during the last half of the 19th century, brought what was left of the island's economy to its knees.
-In the 1920s, the start of prohibition in the United States ended the island's rum industry, further crippling the economy.
+The start of Prohibition in 1922 called a halt to the island's rum industry, further crippling the economy.
 The situation remained dire—so bad that President Herbert Hoover called the territory an "effective poorhouse" during a 1931 visit—until the rise of tourism in the late 1950s and 1960s.
 With tourism came economic improvements coupled with an influx of residents from other Caribbean islands and the mainland.
 For years Hovensa Oil Refinery was an economic stimulus, until it shuttered its doors in 2012.
 Currently, the economy is struggling and a number of businesses have closed.

 Today suburban subdivisions fill the fields where sugarcane once waved in the tropical breeze.
 Condominium complexes line the beaches along the north coast outside Christiansted.
-Large houses dot the rolling hillsides.
+Homes that are more elaborate dot the rolling hillsides.
 Modern strip malls and shopping centers sit along major roads, and it's as easy to find a McDonald's as it is Caribbean fare.

 Although St. Croix sits definitely in the 21st century, with only a little effort you can easily step back into the island's past.